 It’s sometimes difficult to get a three-year-old to understand what you want them to do immediately unless you make it fun.
 I found a pen with a big happy dog head on it for the “Pencil Push-Ups.”
 It was hard to make her stare at the beads for the “Brock String,” so I made one of her favorite action figures slide up and down the string to different points.
-If you are interested in learning more about Convergence Insufficiency or how to make a “Brock String” or do “Pencil Push-Ups”, I put links to several references from other sites that I found helpful.
+Suppose you are interested in learning more about Convergence Insufficiency or making a “Brock String” or do “Pencil Push-Ups.”
+In that case, I put links to several references from other sites that I found helpful.

 If you have some helpful tips, please leave them in the comment box.
-Hopefully, these exercises will help improve her vision.
-Even though a trip to the Eye Doctor was a little expensive since I don’t have vision insurance, I’m very glad I went, because this is not something that they typically screen for in schools.
-If your child is showing signs of slow learning or complaining about not seeing clearly, I hope that you will take them to get checked even if you leave with your wallet slightly lighter.
+Hopefully, these exercises will help improve my daughter’s vision.
+Even though a trip to the Eye Doctor was a little expensive, since I don’t have vision insurance, I’m thrilled that we went because this is not something they typically screen for in schools.
+If your child shows signs of slow learning or complaining about not seeing clearly, I hope you will take them to get checked even if you leave with your wallet slightly lighter.

-We spent a few weeks practicing with the Brock String and after a visit to the eye doctor, he concluded that the exercises worked and my daughter’s vision was corrected!
+We spent a few weeks practicing with the Brock String, and after a visit to the eye doctor, he concluded that the exercises worked, and it corrected my daughter’s vision!

 (The links below will take you to other sites that give more information.)